 My History With Deva

 I have to address the Deva scandal because shampoo and curls is a topic that needs serious attention.
 There is scandal brewing unlike anything I’ve seen from a professional hair brand.
-Largely due to overselling their “philosophy” to sell mainstream- there’s a litany of issues that all boil down to Deva ignoring hair loss and damage.
+Largely due to overselling of a “philosophy” first sold professionally to reach the public which has caused a litany of issues that all boil down to Deva negligent (IMO) ignoring hair loss and damage.

 Red Flag # 1 of the Deva Scandal